Akpali9/livelink-Final-Site/README.md

   Run `npm run dev` to start the development server.

-A Streaming website for creators and Campaign creation for business too
+A Streaming website for creators and Campaign creation for business too.
+Its whats trending